mavryk-network/bake.mavryk.org_content/en/mavpay/tutorials/how-to-setup.md

 easy way to get this later as well).
-***A note on the Private-key file - it is not recommended to use an existing wallet that may house important assets (including NFT's or crypto tokens) but to create a new wallet that contains only enough Tezos to pay out delegates.***
+***A note on the Private-key file - it is not recommended to use an existing wallet that may house important assets (including NFT's or crypto tokens) but to create a new wallet that contains only enough Mavryk to pay out delegates.***

 ---